paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/motion.md

 4. `dbgrep "*s007*"`
 5. There should be two PVs ending with, `-Drv01-Cmd` and `-Drv01-Spd`
 6. Set `-Drv01-Cmd` to `1` and check the amplifier did enable, if you don't know how to check for an enabled amplifier, you should not use this command!
 7. After the amplifier is engaged, write a small number to `-Drv01-Spd`.
-Dependinf on the scaling, the number might be in the range of 1..1000.
+Depending on the scaling, the number might be in the range of 1..1000.
 8. Observe the encoder, or in case of open-loop, the device itself.